emuso

 Jerry

 If you want to take up guitar seriously, but don’t know what’s involved, this series hopefully will help you.
 These are NOT lessons.
-These briefly introduce what you will encounter as you learn guitar, and the required approach to learn musical skills effectively, including the idea of challenging your beliefs in your capabilities, and building a mental framework‘.
+These briefly introduce what you will encounter as you learn guitar, and the required approach to learn musical skills effectively, including creating an optimal experience each time you practice, the idea of challenging your beliefs in your capabilities, and building a mental framework‘.
 We look at problems that occur when this isn’t done, as is very often the case with guitarists teaching themselves, and, if unlucky, when being taught, especially once bad habits creep in that create doubt that you’re stuck and can’t improve further.

-In particular, you’ll learn about what a practice session should entail for making progress (we call this directed practice) and how recalling what you last practiced strengthens your learning.
+In particular, you’ll learn about creating an optimal experience during a practice session for making progress and how recalling what you last practiced strengthens your learning.
 This doesn’t go into detail about what to practice, rather how to practice with a positive attitude and realistic expectations that replaces doubt by enjoyable progress.

 How we learn effectively